tytydraco/yessleep/out/I_took_in_a_new_dog.md

 He stopped listening.
 He growled and barked at me in a frenzy everyday, distancing himself from me.
 He broke things he shouldn’t have.

+He wrote on the walls.
+He screamed at me.

 My cute boy.
 My sweet boy.
 My poor boy.
 My ungrateful boy.

 Putting all my effort to waste.